 MADISON, Wis. — Four Native American tribes in Wisconsin filed a complaint Nov.
 30 in federal court seeking to stop the state and several municipalities from collecting property taxes on their reservations, asserting that the assessments violate an 1854 treaty and are unconstitutional (Lac Courte Oreilles Band, et al. v.
 Scott Walker, et al., No. 18-cv-992, W.D.
 Wis.).

-FORT WORTH, Texas — Four Native American tribes on Oct.
-10 sought a stay of a Texas federal judge’s recent finding that the Indian Child Welfare Act (ICWA) violates the U.S. Constitution (Chad Brackeen, et al. v.
-Ryan Zinke, et al., No. 4:17-cv-00868, N.D.
+NEW ORLEANS — Federal government defendants on Nov.
+30 filed the second appeal of a Texas federal judge’s recent finding that the Indian Child Welfare Act (ICWA) violates the U.S. Constitution (Chad Brackeen, et al. v.
+Ryan Zinke, et al., No. 4:17-cv-868, N.D.
 Texas).

 WASHINGTON, D.C. — The U.S. Supreme Court on Dec.
 3 allowed the federal government to participate in oral argument in support of an Indian tribe’s right to hunt under an 1868 treaty in Wyoming’s Bighorn National Forest (Clayvin B. Herrera v.
 Wyoming, No. 17-532, U.S. Sup.).

 WASHINGTON, D.C. — A federal appeals court correctly dismissed all challenges to the U.S. government’s approval of an Indian tribe’s casino-resort project in California, and the ruling does not present a review-worthy split in authority, the government tells the U.S. Supreme Court in a Nov.
 26 response brief (Stand Up For California!, et al. v.
 U.S. Department of the Interior, et al., No. 18-61, U.S. Sup.).